 Financial assets are impaired by calculating the probability of default and the estimated recoverable amount given default, which is used to calculate the expected credit loss.
 The company has taken default to be defined as a counterparty that has entered administration.

-The company recognises loss allowances for expected credit losses (ECL) on financial instruments that are not measured at FVTPL, namely:
+The company recognises loss allowances on financial instruments that are not measured at FVTPL, namely:

 - trade receivables; and

 - loan receivables; and

 - other receivables.